Code-Institute-Submissions/Milestone-Project-LHH/README.md

 ### Content

-Background; settings from Whiskey drop excercise and bootstrap website.
+* Background; settings from Whiskey drop excercise and bootstrap website.
-Opaque-overlay; settings from Whiskey drop excercise and bootstrap website.
+* Opaque-overlay; settings from Whiskey drop excercise and bootstrap website.
+* Navbar (Upper navigation).
+The basic code is from getbootstrap.com examples.
+I have edited the code on a few points.

 ### Media

 * Background image from Eric Lichtenberg
 * Opaque overlay image (light-mesh.png) from https://www.transparenttextures.com/

 ### Acknowledgements